Oh My Joy!

 How much will it be?

 Each quilt will cost a different amount since I charge per inch.
-I charge $0.025 per linear inch for quilting services, $7.79 per continuous yard of batting, and there is a $10 optional pattern fee if you choose a pattern outside of my library.
-There is no charge for thread and thread color choice!
+I charge $0.035 per linear inch for quilting services, $0.25 per continuous inch of batting, There is no charge for thread and thread color choice!
 For more on pricing, click here!

 Is my estimate going to be my final price?